Babak70/Projector_network/README.md

 # Data repository

 Two versions of dataset one with 1k examples and the other with 20k examples are provided which can be found here and here.
-The "dataset_readme.txt" explain each one in detail.
+The "dataset_readme.txt" explains each one in detail.

 # How to run the codes?